 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A Master of Business Administration (MBA) degree can easily cost over $100,000, but the investment can pay off if it helps you qualify for a broader range of advanced careers.
 To pay for an MBA, you may need to apply for fellowships, scholarships or loans.
-You may also be able to take advantage of employer-sponsored programs.
-Read on to learn more about some of the best ways to finance your degree.
+You may also be able to take advantage of employer-sponsored programs that pay for your degree while you work.

 Ways to pay for your MBA